bgamari/ghc-wiki-import/status/may13.md

 >
 >

 - **Support for vector (SSE/AVX) instructions.** \[**Geoffrey Mainland**\] Support for SSE vector instructions, which permit 128-bit vectors, is now in HEAD.
+As part of this work, up to 6 arguments of type Double, Float, or vector can be passed in registers.
+Previously only 4 Float and 2 Double arguments could be passed in registers.
 AVX support will be added soon pending a refactoring of the code that implements vector primops.

 ## Data Parallel Haskell